karnamgyal/work-wave/WEBCAM_SETUP.md

 3. Click the command to test

 ### Method 2: Manual Test

-Run this command in your terminal:
+**macOS**:
 ```bash
 imagesnap -w 1 test.jpg
 ```

+**Windows/Linux**: Use the extension's built-in test command instead:
+1. Open VS Code Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`)
+2. Type "Coding Buddy: Test Webcam"
+3. Click the command to test

-If successful, you should see a `test.jpg` file created.
+If successful, you should see a test image file created.

 ## Troubleshooting

-### Issue: "imagesnap: command not found"
+### Issue: "imagesnap: command not found" (macOS only)
 **Solution**: Install imagesnap with `brew install imagesnap`

+### Issue: "Webcam not accessible" (Windows)
+**Solutions**:
+1. Make sure no other app is using the camera
+2. Check if your camera is working in other applications (like Camera app)
+3. Try restarting your computer
+4. Check Windows Camera privacy settings

 ### Issue: "Camera permission denied"
 **Solution**: